LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Long Term Thinking Company saves money by getting repeat business from existing customers.
 It also benefits from referrals as happy customers spread the word to others.

-The first rule of any business is to retain customers and build a loyal relationship with them, and thereby avoid customer acquisition costs.
+The first rule of any business is to retain customers and build a loyal relationship with them, thereby avoiding customer acquisition costs.
 It’s a well-established fact that 44% of companies have a greater focus on customer acquisition vs. 18% that focus on retention.
-Also, it’s true that only 40% of companies and 30% of agencies have an equal focus on acquisition and retention. (source)
+It’s also true that only 40% of companies and 30% of agencies have an equal focus on acquisition and retention. (source)

 Permission to stay in touch

 When you take care of customers and build trust, they give you permission to keep reaching out to them.
 They have confidence in you and the ongoing relationship.
-Instead of rejecting a cold call, they’ll feel like you’re doing them a favor by contacting them and pay attention to your communication..
+Instead of rejecting a cold call, they’ll feel like you’re doing them a favor by contacting them and are more apt to pay attention to your outreach efforts.

-Short Term Thinking Company only interacts with customers when it’s trying to sell them.
+Short Term Thinking Company interactions with customers only occur when it’s trying to sell them.
 As a result, customers start to feel like they’re just a commodity and the company winds up in people’s spam folders.

-Long Term Thinking Company is genuinely helpful to customers.
+Long Term Thinking Company genuinely cares about being helpful and developing strong relationships.
 Therefore, people are excited to interact with the company and hear what it has to say.
 Instead of the Spam folder, the company winds up in the inbox and its emails get opened (or its calls get answered).

-Every touchpoint matters and each time a representative of your company speaks to (or advertises to) a customer has an impact.
+Every touchpoint matters, and each time a representative of your company speaks to (or advertises to) a customer has an impact.
 When you give customers mixed messages, they’ll assume you’re unreliable and inconsistent.
-When they know you can be counted on, you build trust.
+When they know you can be counted on, you set customer expectations and build trust to create a foundation for a long-term relationship.

 Short Term Thinking Company has different people speaking with different messages to customers.
 As a result, its audience winds up confused and unsure of the company’s voice and what it represents.